efegorkemumit/sql_injection/README.md

 </a>

+# Udemy Course Project Repository

+Welcome to the GitHub repository for the projects covered in the "Title of Your Udemy Course" on Udemy.

+## Udemy Course Details

+For in-depth details, lectures, and enrollment in the course, visit [Udemy Course Link](#).

+## Project Previews

+Below, you'll find a brief preview of the projects included in this repository:

+### Project 1: [Project Name 1]

+[Short description and link to Project 1]

+### Project 2: [Project Name 2]

+[Short description and link to Project 2]

+### Project 3: [Project Name 3]

+[Short description and link to Project 3]

+Feel free to explore each project folder for detailed documentation and source code.

+## Discounted Coupons

+For exclusive discounts on the course, check out [Discounted Coupons Link](#).

+Happy learning!

 <div>Bu GitHub deposu, Etik Hacker: SQL Injection Sıfırdan Master Seviyesine
 için özel olarak hazırlanmıştır. İndirimli kuponlar ve kurs detayları için linki ziyaret edebilirsiniz.
 Ayrıca, yapılan proje önizlemelerini alt kısımda bulabilirsiniz.</div>